Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 ### Searching and Purchasing and Releasing numbers

-Phone numbers search can be search through the search creation API by providing an area code, the quantity of phone numbers, the application type, phone number type, and the capabilities.
+Phone numbers can be searched through the search creation API by providing an area code, quantity of phone numbers, application type, phone number type, and capabilities.
 The provided quantity of phone numbers will be reserved for ten minutes and can be purchased within this time.
-If the search is not purchased, then the phone numbers will become available to others.
+If the search is not purchased, the phone numbers will become available to others after ten minutes.
 If the search is purchased, then the phone numbers are acquired for the Azure resources.

-Phone Numbers can also be released using the release API.
+Phone numbers can also be released using the release API.

-### Configuring / Assigning numbers
+### Updating Phone Number Configuration

-Phone numbers can be assigned to a callback URL via the update number API.
+Phone numbers can be configured to a callback URL via the update number API.
 As part of the update, you will need an acquired phone number, a callback URL and an application id.

 ## Examples